cb400f/opensuse-guide.org/installpackage.md

 ### 10.2.2 Tarball

-If the website doesn't have an RPM for openSUSE, it will most likely have a so-called <i>tarball</i>.
+If the website doesn't have an RPM for openSUSE, it will most likely have a so-called _tarball_.
 Tarballs (*.tar.gz, *.tar.bz2) are simply compressed archives similar to ZIP and RAR files.
 To uncompress a tarball:

 <div class="path">Open the Dolphin file manager =&gt; Navigate to the tarball =&gt; Right click =&gt; Extract Archive</div>